Imdavyking/econova/documentation/docs/Tutorial/private.md

 # BMI ZK Proof

-This directory contains Zero Knowledge Proof (ZKP) circuits written in Circom, designed to allow a party to prove knowledge of secret inputs without revealing them.
-The circuits enable a party to generate a proof based on both public and secret inputs, ensuring that the computation's result is verifiable while keeping certain data private.

 The **BMIChecker** circuit specifically allows a party to prove that a given height and weight produce a Body Mass Index (BMI) within a healthy range (18.5 to 24.9) without revealing the exact values.
 The circuit enforces the correct calculation of BMI using the formula:

 $$